 A teaching session during the Minority Lab in Târgu Mureș, Romania.

 The official course description for 2023 can be found just above.
 For a lighter example, the academic course included in 2022 the following topics, which were presented theoretically and in case studies.

 Introduction to the programme.
 No academic schedule.

-All week: study trip to a European destination.
+- A study trip to South Tyrol.
 No academic schedule.